-Ageing tests are intended to evaluate the lifetime and the reliability with reference to end-of-life criteria chosen, taking into account the characteristics of the operation in the system.
+Ageing tests are intended to evaluate the lifetime and reliability of a system with reference to end-of-life criteria chosen, taking into account the characteristics of the system's operation.
 Acceleration by temperature or other means, using an established or derived model, may be used.
-Part of life tests may be made in conditions close to the operating conditions in the system.
+Part of the life tests may be made in conditions similar to the operating conditions of the system.